sunholo-data/sunholo-py/docs/docs/integrations/vertexai.md

             animal: ""
 ```

-You could then fetch data from the Vertex AI Extension from within your app using the class:
+You could then fetch data from the Vertex AI Extension from within your app using the helper function [get_extension_content()](../sunholo/vertex/extensions_call)

 ```python
 from sunholo.vertex import get_extension_content